Harmelodic/init-frontend/README.md

 Improvements and convergence around Jest has led to Jest being the testing framework of choice.

-A desire for a static typing has grown slowly in the JavaScript, with TypeScript leading this.
+A desire for a static typing has grown slowly in the JavaScript community, with TypeScript leading this.

 Handling and formatting dates consistently is desired, leading to the popularity of moment.js.